 Bring your own device (BYOD) guidelines

-The School of Information Technology's Bring Your Own Device (BYOD) guidelines will help facilitate and promote innovative teaching methods like active learning.
+The School of Information Technology's Bring Your Own Device (BYOD) guidelines aim to facilitate and promote innovative teaching methods like active learning.
+Ensuring that students have devices they can use within the classroom and between classes, to ensure they can progress and succeed in their studies.

 On-campus activities in timetabled events marked as 'BYOD' are scheduled in classrooms designed to encourage and support student interactions.
-For these events we strongly encourage you to bring your own device so that you engage directly in hands-on activities.
+You will be required to bring your own device so that you engage directly in hands-on activities.

 What if I don't have my own device?

-• If you have no devices we encourage you to attend BYOD sessions to interact with others, discuss concepts and engage in the learning activity.
-You will be paired with a student who has a device so you can contribute to the practical components.
+- We encourage you to attend BYOD sessions to interact with others, discuss concepts and engage in the learning activity.
+You may be paired with a student who has a device so you can contribute to the practical components.

-• A limited number of loan laptops are also available to help support students in the BYOD spaces.
+- A limited number of loan laptops may also be available to help support students in the BYOD spaces.
+If you believe you have a need for a loan laptop, please contact your Unit Chair to discuss this opportunity.

 Recommended system